altocodenl/tagaway-mobile/tagaway/lib/readme.md

 - Performance
    - Load pivs incrementally: to get all uploaded pivs in the query without having to get them all at the beginning: get the first 100.
 Put an array with N empty objects on the store key.
 Then get the rest of the pivs and implement a mute update that doesn't redraw the view.
 Then let the builder reference the piv itself by index.
 Also avoid flickering when updating orgMap
    - Eliminate double query when selecting tags in query view and then coming back to uploaded grid.
-   - Test hoop from US: check latency, then check if we can do HTTPS with two IPs to the same domain.
-Also check whether that IP would be normally preferred on the Americas.
 - Signup
   - Email validation process.
   - Welcome email and communication with user